 Marking Secondary School Transfer Credits as Extra

 Since the course work that generates these transfer credits has been done as a compulsory part of a secondary school curriculum, if you are attending university for the first time, you can choose to mark these transfer credits as extra.

 If you are transferring from another division at the University of Toronto or another post-secondary institution, you are not eligible to mark secondary school transfer credits as extra.

-To learn more about forfeiting your secondary school transfer credits, please visit our Request to Forfeit Secondary School Transfer Credit page.
+To learn more about marking your secondary school transfer credits as extra, please visit our Request to Mark Secondary School Transfer Credit as Extra page.